SujalAhrodia/GoGame/README.md

 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?
 >3.
 Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.
 >4.
 There are n bulbs that are initially off.
 You first turn on all the bulbs.
 Then, you turn off every second bulb.
 On the third round, you toggle every third bulb (turning on if it's off or turning off if it's on).
 For the i-th round, you toggle every i bulb.
 For the n-th round, you only toggle the last bulb.
 Find how many bulbs are on after n rounds.
+>5.
+There are N rooms and you start in room 0.
+Each room has a distinct number in 0, 1, 2, ..., N-1, and each room may have some keys to access the next room.
+Formally, each room i has a list of keys rooms[i], and each key rooms[i][j] is an integer in [0, 1, ..., N-1] where N = rooms.length.
+A key rooms[i][j] = v opens the room with number v.
+Initially, all the rooms start locked (except for room 0).
+You can walk back and forth between rooms freely.
+Return true if and only if you can enter every room.